 You have to really care about the topic you’re writing about and have a dedication to doing everything that you can to help others, because if you don’t then you’ll give up before you ever reach a large audience.
 If your main goal is to make money, then you are going to be disappointed, especially for the first few years, and even then you probably won’t make a lot.

-My blog earning is about the same as if I were working at a regular full-time job, but during the first few years, I made nothing.
+This blog now earns me a decent living wage, but during the first few years, I made essentially nothing.
 Even after a year of consistent blogging, I signed up for the Amazon.com affiliate program and for more than two years my earning from that were under $20 per month, now my earning from Amazon.com amount to several hundred dollars each month.

 So to recap… you must really want to help people, if it’s only about making money then you’ll probably fail.
 And it takes time… Lots of time to build an audience, it also takes a lot of work.

 These marketers aren’t even preppers and are just trying to make a quick buck off of people who are looking for help and answers.
-Without spending massive amounts on advertising to send them traffic they will simply fade away because they have no real readership (they get no comments or very few which is proof of no real readership base).
+Without spending massive amounts on advertising to get traffic to their site they would quickly fade away because they have no real readership (they get no comments or very few which is proof of no real readership base).

-For long-term success, you have to be dedicated to your topic and have a real desire to help others and to share your knowledge with them.
+For long-term success, you have to be dedicated to your topic, love your topic and have a real desire to help others and to share your knowledge with them.

 Choosing a Topic

-Let’s face if blogging about prepping is an overcrowded niche, by simply doing a google search it would seem that there are as many blogs about prepping as there are preppers.
-My advice is that if you must start yet another preppers type blog, that you narrow your topic down to a specific segment of prepping.
+Let’s face it blogging about prepping is an overcrowded niche, by simply doing a google search it would seem that there are as many blogs about prepping as there are preppers.
+My advice is that if you must start yet another prepper type blog, that you narrow your topic down to a specific segment of prepping.